bugra-yilmaz/big-data-processing/README.md

 ## Run
 In order to run the container, you will need ```docker``` installed in your machine:
-- For MacOS, go to [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-mac/).
+- For macOS, go to [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-mac/).
 - For Ubuntu, go to [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

 Then, first, build the Docker image: